SmartMeters Facilitate Cyber War Against US

 This “Fraternal” WiFi Break-In Did Happen:

-Here’s a recent CNS article giving an actual example of a virtually identical break in of medical equipment – “Black hat hacker can remotely attack insulin pumps and kill people.”
+Here’s a recent CBS article giving an actual example of a virtually identical break in of medical equipment – “Black hat hacker can remotely attack insulin pumps and kill people.”
 The article mentions already successful WiFi attacks on heart pacemakers and defibrillators. (“Pacemakers and implanted defibrillators are vulnerable to wireless attacks that could kill tens of thousands“)

 “could allow outside agents to seize control of the grid and disrupt the flow of electricity across the nation.”